 The "not too distant future" ended up being almost 100 years, which is how long it took for the Doppler effect to have a major impact on cosmology, meteorology and medicine.
 But it certainly made an impact and made Doppler one of the most recognized names in the history of science.

-For more information on the Doppler effect and related topics, visit the links on the next page.
+For more information on the Doppler effect and related topics, visit the links below.

 Related HowStuffWorks Articles

 - Barnes-Svarney, Patricia, ed.
 The New York Public Library Science Desk Reference, Macmillan.
 New York, 1995.

 - "Christian Johann Doppler: the man behind the effect," British Journal of Radiology 75 (2002).
 615-619.http://bjr.birjournals.org/cgi/content/full/75/895/615

 - The Doppler Effect and Sonic Booms http://www.kettering.edu/~drussell/Demos/doppler/doppler.html